Main menu

 Nested

-Loco supports key folding for nested structures.
+Loco supports key folding of nested structures, and will collapse them into flat identifiers.
 For example:

 {